weijiadeng/Flappy_Bird_on_Hack_Computer/README.md

-# Flappo Birds on Hack Computer
+# Flappy Birds on Hack Computer

 ## About the game
 This simple game allows the user to move a bird up and down, and try to dodge the upcoming